storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 To test that everything is set up correctly, you can navigate to the Pi’s web interface at \<rpi ip address>:80.
 Enable **_Honk to Save Clips_** on your Tesla, and then under the Tools page of your Raspberry Pi’s web interface, click the **_Trigger archive/sync_** button.

-Follow along on the **Archive log** page to see your clips being acknowledged and pushed to Storj DCS.
+Follow along on the **Archive log** page to see your clips being acknowledged and pushed to Storj.

-Finally, log in to your Storj DCS account and take advantage of the [](docId:4oDAezF-FcfPr0WPl7knd) to manage and share your clips!
+Finally, log in to your Storj account and take advantage of the [](docId:4oDAezF-FcfPr0WPl7knd) to manage and share your clips!